-Annual stock assessment and status reports are required as part of the ongoing management of the South Australian western king prawn resource.
+Annual stock status and advice notes are required as part of the ongoing management of the South Australian western king prawn resource.
+Status reports are completed biennially (delivered in 2023/24).
 The broad statutory framework for the sustainable management of this resource is provided by the Fisheries Management Act 2007 with specific policies, objectives and strategies to be employed for the sustainable management of the WCPF as set out in the management policy and Harvest Strategy for the fishery.